Introduction

 Pro tip: Keep a small repair kit in a zip‑lock bag: spare O‑rings, a tiny wrench, a roll of Teflon tape, and a universal replacement gas regulator.

+Q1: Can I run a diesel heater on LPG?
 A: No – diesel heaters are designed for diesel fuel only.
 Using LPG can damage the injector and void the warranty.

 Q2: How long does it take to heat a van from –5 °C to a comfy 20 °C?
+A: Typically 10‑15 minutes on a 5‑6 kW unit, provided the van is insulated with curtains or blankets.

+Q3: Do I need a separate battery for the heater?
 A: Most heaters draw < 2 A at idle and ≈ 5‑7 A when active, which is safely supplied by the vehicle’s main battery.
 For extended off‑road stays, a dual‑battery setup is recommended.

+Q4: Is it safe to run the heater while the van is parked on a slope?
 A: Yes, as long as the fuel tank vent is not blocked and the exhaust is clear.
 Use wheel chocks to prevent rolling.

+Q5: What’s the lifespan of a diesel heater?
 A: With regular maintenance, a diesel heater can last 8‑10 years (≈ 20 000 hours).
 Replace the fuel filter and perform routine checks to maximise life.

 Status Update: